Plankske/hb-virtual_switch/README.md

       - If no time is set in either format and the switch is not Stateful, the switch will not be initialized and an error will show in the log file
       - When a timed switch is in its triggered state (say: ON) is triggered again (say: turned ON again) while the timer is still running down, the timer will reset and the full countdown will restart. (when the switch is 'untriggered', the switch is turned OFF)

     - **Persistent Timer:** when selected, the switch (MUST be controlled by a timer) can be made to persist through Homebridge shutdowns and restarts.
 When the switch is triggered, the end time is calculated.
 If Homebridge shutsdown and then restarts, the plugin checks if that end time has been reached:

         - If the end time was reached while Homebridge was shut down, the switch reverts to its untriggered state upon restart.
         - If the end time has not yet been reached while Homebridge was shut down, the switch continue in its triggered state until the end time is reached.

+    - **One Shot Timer:** when selected and the switch is triggered again while the timer is counting down, the timer will continue its countdown and not reset.
+When not selected, the timer resets and restarts the countdown.

+        <u>Note:</u> this does not work for timed switches that are controlled by `log file monitoring`.
+These switches are always One Shot timer switches, regardless of whether the box is checked or not.

 - **Trigger switch by keywords appearing in the Homebridge Log File:** Select to trigger the switch by keywords that appear in the log file.
 The default file monitored is the Homebridge log file.